 Chicken Changezi is a rich North Indian chicken curry from Old Delhi, known for its spicy, smoky flavours and restaurant-style taste.
 My recipe brings you authentic Old Delhi flavours at home with a slow-cooked bhuna masala that gives the curry its signature danedaar (grainy) texture.
-It is perfect for special occasions or even a weeknight dinner.
+Perfect for special occasions or a weeknight dinner.

 About this Recipe

-I first tasted Chicken Changezi at a restaurant in Old Delhi and instantly fell in love with the creamy, spicy, and slightly tangy gravy.
+I first tasted street-style Chicken Changezi in Old Delhi and instantly fell in love with the creamy, spicy, and slightly tangy gravy.

-When I tried making it at home, the taste was good, but the texture was missing.
+When I tried making it at home, the taste was good, but the texture was not perfect.
 After a few tries, I found a simple trick to get that perfect danedaar texture.
 Sharing that same method here so you can make restaurant-style Changezi Chicken easily at home.

 Jump to: